JunaidKhan-dev/CDK-AWS-CRUD-APP/README.md

 # Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This is a CRUD APP using TypeScript development with CDK.

+This includes 3-lambda functions, API-Gateway, Dynamodb.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.